MatrixBai/jing_games_site/en/docs/blog/posts/indulgence_character_visual_design.md

 authors:
 - loomi
 ---
 Character visual design is the part closest to players’ hearts in a game.
 When iterating on our characters, I decided to focus almost entirely on one foundational element: body proportions.
-Once proportions are set, they dictate everything that comes after—clothing, facial expressions, animation style, and even the overall art direction. <!--more-->
+Once proportions are set, they dictate everything that comes after—clothing, facial expressions, animation style, and even the overall art direction. <!-- more -->

 # Phase 1: Five-Head Realistic Proportions